lamalab-org/PolyStabilis/README.md

 - Interactive web application for single and batch predictions
 - Visualization of prediction results

+## App link

+You can access the deployed application at [PolyNanoStabML App](https://polynanostab.streamlit.app/).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.